SAP-samples/teched2022-DA264/exercises/ex1/README.md

 4. This allows to view a list of connections.
 <br>![](/exercises/ex1/images/Ex01_Part03_04.png)

-5. Select 'View Capabilities' for the 'HANA_DEMO' or 'HANA_LOCALHOST' connection.
+5. Select 'View Capabilities' for the 'HANA_DEMO' connection.
 <br>![](/exercises/ex1/images/Ex01_Part03_05.png)

 6. This lists all the features supported for a given connected system.